Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Online KG Guidelines}

 This paradigm emphasizes that the guidance of the KG directly involves the LLM's reasoning process, rather than merely relying on existing static knowledge.
 For example, Oreo~\citep{hu2022empowering} uses a contextualized random walk across a KG and conducts a single step of reasoning through the specific layers.
 KBIGER~\citep{du2022knowledge} considers the ($k$-1)-th reasoning graph to construct the $k$-th instruction for reasoning and corrects erroneous predictions of intermediate entities.
 LLM-ARK~\citep{huang2023llm} approaches reasoning tasks as sequential decision-making processes and employs Proximal Policy Optimization (PPO) for optimization.
 ToG~\citep{sun2023think} allows LLMs to iteratively perform beam search over KGs, by which the most promising reasoning paths and the most likely reasoning outcomes are generated.
 In contrast, ToG-2~\citep{ma2025think} utilizes entities as intermediaries to guide LLMs toward precise answers based on iterative retrieval between documents and KGs.
 KG-CoT~\citep{zhao2024kg} leverages external KGs to generate reasoning paths for joint reasoning of LLMs and KGs to enhance the reasoning capabilities of LLMs for QA.
+To identify the relevant KG subgraphs, HippoRAG~\citep{jimenez2024hipporag} integrates multip-hop reasoning with single-step multi-hop knowledge retrieval.